 Do you dream of being named "Champion of the Environment" but you don't know where to start?
 Then read on for some ideas.

-A Champions’ project can be a hands-on action project or an education campaign.
+A Champions' project can be a hands-on action project or an education campaign.
 If nothing comes to mind at the moment, look over some of the suggestions on the Project Ideas page.
 Choose one that looks interesting, or one of significance to your school or group.
 Visit the suggested Web sites for more information.
-Feel free to do your own research too.
-You might even find a knowledgeable resource person right in your own backyard.
+Feel free to do your own research, too.
+You might even find a knowledgeable resource person in your own backyard.

 Applicants that educate K-12th grade students outside of a formal classroom setting (such as an environmental education center) are encouraged to partner with a school, classroom, teacher, or student.
 The school partner, and the extent of student involvement, should be clearly defined in the application.
 For example, if you are not based at the school you will be working with, how will you stay involved with the students throughout the project?
 How do you plan to coordinate with classroom teachers for special events?
 In what ways will you track student learning?
 How will you ensure that students will engage in outreach opportunities for those outside the project?
-In what ways will the award money be used to directly support the goals of the project?
+How will the award money be used to directly support the goals of the project?

-Champions grant winners are those whose projects are well-planned, logical and have the potential to meet project goals.
+Champions grant winners are those whose projects are well planned, logical and have the potential to meet project goals.
 Be as detailed as possible when completing the application.

 Successful applications answer "YES" to the following criteria:

 Benefits to the Environment

 - Does the project offer a definite improvement or protection of the environment through one or more programs?

 - Does the project offer a solution to an environmental issue?